3. MCAM Dataset¶

 exif_orientation int64 8

-We notice that a new image was acquired for index (5, 1)
+We notice that a new image was acquired for index (5, 1) and that the all

 the properties associated with that sensor have been updated in the array.